opentdf/client-python/README.md

 ## Backend services

 To perform any TDF operation, first start the backend services.
-[Follow the opentdf backend instructions here](https://github.com//opentdf/documentation/tree/main//quickstart) to get going quickly.
+[Follow the OpenTDF backend instructions here](https://github.com//opentdf/documentation/tree/main//quickstart) to get going quickly.

 ## Authentication

 The OpenTDF team has chosen [Keycloak](https://www.keycloak.org) as its reference implementation IdP.

 The OpenTDF SDK uses OIDC as authentication and authorization to verify the client has access on behalf of an entity or the a certain level of access appropriate to its subject attributes.
-The opentdf SDK currently supports only client attributes, not user or person entity attributes.
+The OpenTDF SDK currently supports only client attributes, not user or person entity attributes.
 First, [create a client application in keycloak](https://www.keycloak.org/docs/latest/authorization_services/#_resource_server_create_client)

 Use the client creds to create an `OIDCCredentials` instance and pass into the `TDFClientBase` or `NanoTDFClient`.
 With the client initialized as such, you can use it  to perform encrypt/decrypt operations on behalf of the assigned client profile.